-Name Age Position Name Kevin Lee, Ph.D., MBA 51 Chief Executive Officer and Director Lee Kalowski, MBA 39 President and Chief Financial Officer Nigel Crockett, Ph.D.
-55 Chief Business Officer Nicholas Keen, Ph.D.
-52 Chief Scientific Officer Michael Skynner, Ph.D.
-51 Chief Operating Officer
+Name Age Position Kevin Lee, Ph.D., MBA 54 Chief Executive Officer and Director Lee Kalowski, MBA 41 President and Chief Financial Officer Nigel Crockett, Ph.D.
+57 Chief Business Officer Nicholas Keen, Ph.D.
+54 Chief Scientific Officer Alistair Milnes 48 Chief Operating Officer Michael Skynner, Ph.D.
+53 Chief Technology Officer Dominic Smethurst, MA, MBChB, MRCP, MFPM 48 Chief Medical Officer

-Biographical information for Dr. Lee is included above with the director biographies under the section of this proxy statement titled Board of Directors and Corporate Governance.
+Biographical information for Dr. Lee is included above with the director biographies under the section of this proxy statement titled "Board of Directors and Corporate Governance."

 Lee Kalowski, MBA has served as our Chief Financial Officer since July 2017 and as our President since January 2019.
-Prior to joining us, from September 2014 until September 2016, Mr. Kalowski served as the Chief Financial Officer and from September 2016 until May 2017, served as the consulting Chief Financial/Business Officer of Tokai Pharmaceuticals, Inc. (NASDAQ: TKAI), a biopharmaceutical company.
+Prior to joining us, from September 2014 until September 2016, Mr. Kalowski served as the Chief Financial Officer and from September 2016 until May 2017, served as the consulting Chief Financial/Business Officer of Tokai Pharmaceuticals, Inc., a biopharmaceutical company.
 Prior to Tokai, from June 2010 to September 2014, Mr. Kalowski served in global biotechnology equity research at Credit Suisse, where he covered companies in the biopharmaceutical industry as a Senior Analyst from May 2011 until September 2014 and as an Associate from June 2010 until May 2011.
 Mr. Kalowski received a B.A. in biology and economics from Union College and an MBA from The Wharton School of the University of Pennsylvania.

 Nigel Crockett, Ph.D. has served as our Chief Business Officer since September 2019.
-From 2005 until joining Bicycle, Dr. Crockett was founding partner at Tukan Partners, Ltd., a business consultancy specializing in biotechnology.
-Prior to Tukan, he held commercial and business development roles within the life sciences sector, including as Vice President, Business Development at Astex Therapeutics, a Cambridge, UK-based company focused on drug discovery and development for oncology and central nervous system (CNS) disorders.
+From 2005 until joining us, Dr. Crockett was founding partner at Tukan Partners, Ltd., a business consultancy specializing in biotechnology.
+Prior to Tukan, he held commercial and business development roles within the life sciences sector, including as Vice President, Business Development at Astex Therapeutics, a Cambridge, UK-based company focused on drug discovery and development for oncology and central nervous system disorders.
 Dr. Crockett earned a Ph.D. in Molecular Biology from Cambridge University and a B.Sc. in Chemistry from the University of Manchester.

 Nicholas Keen, Ph.D. has served as our Chief Scientific Officer since January 2017.
-Prior to joining us, from April 2011 until December 2016, Dr. Keen was the Head of Oncology Drug Discovery at the Cambridge (US) office of the Novartis Institutes for Biomedical Research (NIBR), a subsidiary of Novartis AG, a pharmaceutical company.
-Prior to Novartis, from August 2005 to March 2011, Dr. Keen led the early lead generation group for oncology at AstraZeneca plc's US research site in Waltham, MA, and before this, from January 1997 to July 2005 worked in AstraZeneca's UK oncology research group.
+Prior to joining us, from April 2011 until December 2016, Dr. Keen was the Head of Oncology Drug Discovery at the Cambridge (US) office of the Novartis Institutes for Biomedical Research, a subsidiary of Novartis AG, a pharmaceutical company.
+Prior to Novartis, from August 2005 to March 2011, Dr. Keen led the early lead generation group for oncology at AstraZeneca plc's US research site in Waltham, Massachusetts, and before this, from January 1997 to July 2005 worked in AstraZeneca's UK oncology research group.
 Dr. Keen completed his undergraduate studies at the University of Cambridge, his graduate studies at the Imperial Cancer Research Fund in Cambridge and his post-doctoral studies at the Laboratory of Molecular Biology in Cambridge.